0

 Match: Required

 Industrial production is among the top five leading contributors of emissions in the state.
-Colorado’s Clean Air Program provides grants for emission reduction projects that bring the State closer to its air pollutant emission reduction goals.
+Colorado’s Clean Air Program provides grants for industry-related emission reduction projects that bring the State closer to its air pollutant emission reduction goals.

 Webinar and Office Hours

-Register for CAP informational webinar
+Register for the CAP informational webinar

 Eligible Applicants